aksommerville/fullmoon4/README.md

 - [x] Shuffle items.
 See playthru notes above.
 - [x] Mountains: Hat trolls aren't deadly enough.
 Add static hazards for them to knock you into?
 More of them?
 Faster missiles?
 - [x] Static hazards.
 Both shovellable and non. ...nah we don't need shovellable or solid
-- [ ] Can I make an Umbrella guard more flexible than firewall?
-Rapid-fire missiles?
+- xxx Can I make an Umbrella guard more flexible than firewall?
+Rapid-fire missiles? ...no particular need for this
 - [ ] Castle.
 - - [ ] Some kind of musical gate.
 - [x] Village, mostly education.